PROxZIMA/DarkSpider/README.md

 **Crawl**: | |
--c  |--crawl| Crawl website (Default output on /links.txt) -d  |--cdepth| Set depth of crawl's travel (Default: 1) -z  |--exclusion| Regex path that is ignored while crawling (Default: None) -p  |--pause| The length of time the crawler will pause (Default: 0) -l  |--log| Log file with visited URLs and their response code -x  |--external| Exclude external links while crawling a webpage (Default: include all links)
+-c  |--crawl| Crawl website (Default output on /links.txt) -d  |--cdepth| Set depth of crawl's travel (Default: 1) -z  |--exclusion "regexp"| Regex path that is ignored while crawling (Default: None) -p  |--pause| The length of time the crawler will pause (Default: 0) -l  |--log| Log file with visited URLs and their response code -x  |--external| Exclude external links while crawling a webpage (Default: include all links)